 Transurethral resection of bladder tumour (TURBT)

-The tumour is removed using a rigide cystoscope, under general anaesthesia.
+This is a minimally invasive surgery.
+The tumour is removed using a rigid cystoscope, under general anaesthesia.
 This is the initial treatment once the patient has been diagnosed to have cancer.
 The cancerous tissue is removed and sent to the lab for examination.
 Complete removal of the tumour is possible if the tumour is superficial.
 The advantage of this treatment is that the rest of the bladder is preserved so the patient can continue function normally.

 Removing a bladder tumour using a rigid cystoscope

 Medication is instilled into the bladder through a catheter.
 Some patients need to undergo this treatment after removal of the bladder tumour through TURBT, in order to reduce the risk of the tumour recurring.
-This is carried out once a week for 4 to 6 weeks.
+This is carried out once a week for 4 to 6 weeks, and then repeated at specific intervals for up to 1 to 3 years, depending on the severity of the disease.

 For a particular type of bladder cancer called carcinoma-in-situ, intravesical therapy is the recommended treatment as well.

-If the tumour has involved the bladder muscle, the patient should go for radical cystectomy, which means complete removal of the bladder and the prostate for male patients, and the bladder and uterus for female patients.
-This is a major surgery which requires hospitalisation for at least one week, sometimes two.
+If the tumour has involved the bladder muscle, the patient is usually recommended to go for radical cystectomy, which means complete removal of the bladder and the prostate for male patients, and the bladder and uterus for female patients.
+This is a major surgery which requires hospitalisation for at least one or two weeks.

 Radical cystectomy (image from Cancer Research UK)